top of page

 The Port of Vancouver's South Shore served as homeport for many of the vessels that have and continue to explore the Western Arctic, trade with its indigenous peoples, extract the Arctic’s natural resources, transit the Northwest Passage, and project Canada’s sovereignty over the North from Herschel Island (Qikirtarjuaq) in the Yukon Territory to the Arctic Archipelago which comprises most of Nunavut

-A new 60-page compendium - available for downloading below - presents 17 curated photos of vessels ranging from small wooden-hulled schooners, cargo steamers, heavy icebreakers, and huge bulk carriers that have called Vancouver home or visited the seaport.
+A 60-page compendium - available for downloading below - presents 17 curated photos of vessels ranging from small wooden-hulled schooners, cargo steamers, heavy icebreakers, and huge bulk carriers that have called Vancouver home or visited the seaport.
 Also included is a biography of Walter Frostfactsfigures, and maps describing the vast, beautiful and unforgiving Arctic; and a map illustrating the piers and wharves where these same vessels called at Vancouver.

-Last revised - June 3, 2023
+Last revised - May 1, 2024

 The North Pacific Coast Line